propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.15 - 2021-06-28 =
+* Ensure 'Features' tab isn't shown in Elementor Tabbed Details widget when no features exist
+* Only show warning regarding email log not running on dashboard to prevent query being ran on every page
+* Corrected issues with price columns in lists not showing decimal places when entered

 = 1.5.14 - 2021-06-23 =
 * Added support for media stored as URLS in Elementor Tabbed Details widget